"I have no desire to watch myself as James Bond because it's just never good enough. It's a horrible feeling" — Pierce Brosnan, 2014

 In 1986, Brosnan was signed up to replace an ageing Roger Moore as James Bond in The Living Daylights.
-Contrary to popular belief, Timothy Dalton was Bond producer Cubby Broccoli's first choice to play 007 in Daylights, not Pierce Brosnan.
+Contrary to popular belief, Timothy Dalton was Cubby Broccoli's first choice for Daylights, not Pierce Brosnan.
 Broccoli had Dalton in his sights ever since the 1960s.

-Dalton was busy filming Brenda Starr; Brosnan was signed; Brosnan was then pulled back into Remington Steele (thank you, Brandon Tartikoff); Dalton became available again.
+Dalton was busy filming Brenda Starr.
+Brosnan signed.
+Brosnan was then pulled back into Remington Steele (thank you, Brandon Tartikoff).
+Dalton became available again.

-Brosnan was devastated; I feel elated.
+Brosnan was devastated.
+I feel elated.
 I consider The Living Daylights to be one of the finest films in the series, with a superb performance by Dalton.
-I wouldn't have wanted it any other way, especially not with Bond in the guise of Pierce Brosnan, who would have been painfully out of his depth.
+I wouldn't have wanted it any other way, especially not with Bond in the guise of Pierce Brosnan.
+He would've been painfully out of his depth.

 The Irishman got his chance again in 1995: GoldenEye.
 The six-year wait for a Bond film was over.
-Brosnan's performance in GoldenEye holds water, but it just doesn't excite me — I find him flat and somewhat bland.
+Brosnan's performance in GoldenEye holds water, but it doesn't excite me.
+I find him flat and somewhat bland.

-With the chance to play Bond also came the opportunity to do something different and reinvent the role, just as Roger Moore and Timothy Dalton had done before him and just as Daniel Craig has done since.
+Playing Bond presents the opportunity to do something different and reinvent the role.
+Roger Moore, Timothy Dalton and Daniel Craig did it.
 Hell, even George Lazenby made the role his own, and he wasn't even an actor.
 Brosnan didn't seem to have the balls and talent to do so and played it safe.

-He was often guilty of overacting, and his much-maligned "pain faces" look increasingly ridiculous with each viewing, as does his constant pouting, frowning and squinting.
-I've seen his bottom row of teeth more than my own, and I brush thrice daily.
+He was often guilty of overacting.
+His much-maligned "pain faces" look increasingly ridiculous with each viewing.
+Plus, his constant pouting, frowning and squinting.
+I've seen his bottom row of teeth more than mine, and I brush thrice daily.

 Roger Moore also had some lousy scripts, but he could elevate them.
-Roger Moore could have read the phone directory out loud and made it sound amazing, whereas Pierce Brosnan could take something amazing and make it seem like the phone directory.
+Roger Moore could have read the phone directory out loud and made it sound amazing.
+Pierce Brosnan could take something amazing and make it seem like the phone directory.